Kmar1292/CodeSummaries/README.md

 # Introduction
 During my time as a game developer intern at Prosper I.T.
 Consulting, I engaged in two live projects that each lasted for two weeks.
 In the first live project, I worked with a team to recreate several classic arcade games in Unity.
 I created a modern version of the classic game Asteroids with WASD input to control player movement.
 Over the course of this two week sprint, I gained valuable experience using Unity and C# to create a game nearly from scratch.
 This project also brought me experience in working with a team including how to communicate effectively with teammates and reaching out in order to problem-solve any roadblocks I or other teammates had.
 In the second live project, I worked with a team to prototype a game in Unreal Engine 5.
-In this project, I worked with several systems within Unreal Engine including blueprints, metasounds, Lumen, Nanite, and more.
+In this project, I worked with several systems within Unreal Engine including blueprints, metasounds, Lumen, Nanite, Niagara, and more.

 # Projects
 * [Asteroids - Unity](#Asteroids)